LaVarne A. Burton

 LaVarne Addison Burton is President and Chief Executive Officer of the American Kidney Fund (AKF), a national nonprofit organization whose mission is to fight kidney disease and help people live healthier lives.
 Ms. Burton has led AKF since 2005.
 AKF works on behalf of the 37 million Americans living with kidney disease, and the millions more at risk, with an unmatched scope of programs that support people wherever they are in their fight against kidney disease — from prevention through transplant.
 With programs that address early detection, disease management, financial assistance, clinical research, innovation and advocacy, no kidney organization directly impacts more lives than AKF.

 AKF has significantly enhanced its programs and services during Ms. Burton's tenure, and her leadership has propelled the organization to many notable milestones.
 AKF has been a pioneer in the development and operation of patient assistance programs by providing grants to cover health insurance premium costs for low-income patients.
 To run this program, AKF applied for and received the very first Advisory Opinion under a statute that allows the Inspector General at the U.S. Department of Health and Human Services to establish conditions under which nonprofit organizations may partner with private sector providers in the health industry to cover patient health insurance premiums.
 AKF has successfully run the program while navigating a complex maze of legal, regulatory, financing, corporate and public relations challenges.
-During this time, AKF has more than quadrupled revenues; established the largest nationwide kidney disease prevention and education program; partnered with corporations to develop award-winning public awareness campaigns; increased patient financial assistance to ensure access to care; established a nationwide AKF Advocacy Network that has grown to more than 17,000 Ambassadors; and launched the renal community's only national annual gala, The Hope Affair, which honors patients, advocates and caregivers.
+During this time, AKF has more than quadrupled revenues; established the largest nationwide kidney disease prevention and education program; partnered with corporations to develop award-winning public awareness campaigns; increased patient financial assistance to ensure access to care; established a nationwide AKF Advocacy Network that has grown to nearly 30,000 Ambassadors; and launched the renal community's only national annual gala, The Hope Affair, which honors patients, advocates and caregivers.

 Before joining AKF, Ms. Burton was a senior partner at Martin & Associates, a consulting firm to the health care industry and to major health information management and technology companies.
 Previously, she served as President of the Pharmaceutical Care Management Association (PCMA), the national trade association representing pharmacy benefit managers and their partners.
 During her tenure, Ms. Burton worked with congressional committees to develop Medicare Part D, the prescription drug benefit modeled after the pharmacy benefit management (PBM) pioneered by PCMA member companies.

-Ms. Burton served as Executive Secretary to the U.S. Department of Health and Human Services where she managed policy development and regulations, and was advisor to the Secretary of the federal government's largest domestic agency.
+Ms. Burton served as Executive Secretary to the U.S. Department of Health and Human Services where she managed policy development and regulations and was advisor to the Secretary of the federal government's largest domestic agency.
 Prior to that, she served as Deputy Assistant Secretary for Budget Policy at HHS and as Senior Analyst to the Budget Committee of the U.S. House of Representatives, advising the Committee on funding policy and legislative positions for Social Security, Medicare, Medicaid and other health programs.

 Ms. Burton was born in Augusta, Georgia and attended public schools there.
 She received her Bachelor of Arts degree from Howard University and Master of Arts from George Washington University, both in Washington, D.C.